 After the carpets are installed, a detailed cleaning takes place and touch-up painting is done to make sure your home is in optimal move-in condition.
 Window screens are installed and final inspections take place.
 Your pre-closing walk-through also takes place at this time.

 10. Step Ten – After Closing

 Your new home has been constructed with hundreds of products found in nature and others that are man made.
 Many of these products have moisture inherently in them.
 These characteristics and the changes of seasons cause expansion and contraction in many materials.
 Therefore, you should expect to see minor cracking in drywall and masonry surfaces.
 Some are purposeful, specifically in concrete flatwork, to control the cracking.
 This is perfectly normal and unavoidable as tons and tons of weight now sits where once was empty ground, and these surface problems are easily corrected with readily available construction compounds and sealants.
-Country-TeK Homes’ proactive warranty program requires our warranty professionals to contact you approximately 30 days after closing and again 11 months after closing to make sure any warranty needs are properly resolved.
+Country-TeK Homes’ warranty program includes a 30 day and an 11 month walkthrough along with a 24 emergency contact.